Southern Chicken Pot Pie

 - steamed mixed vegetables - cuts the baking time

 - rotisserie chicken - cuts the prep time in half with tender chicken

 - onion - enhances the flavor

-- Start by steaming the mixed vegetables in the bag for 5 minutes in the microwave.
-While they're cooking, chop the rotisserie chicken and dice half of a small onion.
+- Start by steaming frozen vegetables in the bag for 5 minutes in a microwave.
+While veggies are cooking, chop the rotisserie chicken and dice half of a small onion.

 - Take the puff pastry out of its wrapper and trim to fit your skillet.
 Place it on top of the filling.
-Cut slits in the top in several places to allow filling to vent.
+Cut slits in the top in several places to allow venting.

 - Make an egg wash from one egg and a tablespoon of milk.
 Brush the crust with egg wash, then bake the pot pie in a 400 degree oven for 30 minutes, or until the pastry turns golden brown.